Inheritance Act 1975 Claims Solicitors.

-You may be eligible to bring a claim if you are:
+You may be eligible to claim under the Provision for Family and Dependants Act 1975 if you are:

-• A former spouse or civil partner who hasn’t remarried
+• A former spouse or civil partner who has not remarried

 • A stepchild or someone treated as a child of the family